Maxim-Mazurok/google-api-typings-generator/gapi.client.analyticsdata/readme.md

 await gapi.client.analyticsdata.properties.runPivotReport({ property: "property",  });

 /*
-The Google Analytics Realtime API returns a customized report of realtime event data for your property.
-These reports show events and usage from the last 30 minutes.
+Returns a customized report of realtime event data for your property.
+Events appear in realtime reports seconds after they have been sent to the Google Analytics.
+Realtime reports show events and usage data for the periods of time ranging from the present moment to 30 minutes ago (up to 60 minutes for Google Analytics 360 properties).
 For a guide to constructing realtime requests & understanding responses, see [Creating a Realtime Report](https://developers.google.com/analytics/devguides/reporting/data/v1/realtime-basics).
 */
 await gapi.client.analyticsdata.properties.runRealtimeReport({ property: "property",  });